 Brilliant Ads: where you might just spend the rest of your morning.

 UMagazineology is baaaaack!
 Writing about alumni magazines can be a pretty lonely business, so I was sad when Dale Keiger put UMagazineology on hiatus last year.
 But he’s been back at it with posts on Brian Doyle, the CASE Editors Forum (day 1 and day 2), and a repost of my interview with Sibley winner Renée Olson.
 Keep an eye on the site — I’m excited to see what else he’s got to say.

-Head to the archives.
+Head to the archives for tips to improve your alumni magazine roundup.
 One of the staples of nearly every alumni magazine is the roundup feature: Here are six alumni working in [interesting field]!
 So how do you make your roundups stand out — or at least make them something more than just a series of short profiles?
 I share my ideas in this post on reinventing the roundup.

 Here’s what I’ve been up to.
 I wrote a profile on Urvashi Tyagi, highflier at Audible, for the WPI Journal called Cracking Tech’s Toughest Codes (page 36) and I have a piece in Hamline University’s alumni magazine about a new federal grant for English language learners.
 Really want to go down the rabbit hole?
 You can see a ton more stuff on my portfolio page.